pytorch/tutorials/beginner_source/hta_trace_diff_tutorial.rst

 #. `visualize_duration_diff
    <https://hta.readthedocs.io/en/latest/source/api/trace_diff_api.html#hta.trace_diff.TraceDiff.visualize_duration_diff>`_

-The last two methods can be used to visualize various changes in counts and durations of CPU operators and GPU kernels using the output of the ``compare_traces`` method.
+The last two methods can be used to visualize various changes in frequency and duration of CPU operators and GPU kernels, using the output of the ``compare_traces`` method.

 E.g. The top 10 operators with increase in frequency can be computed as